ton-community/tutorials/docs/04-testing/npmton.md

 My team started building smart contracts on Ethereum in 2017, we've witnessed the evolution of the art of smart contract development almost from its infancy.
 While I'm well aware of [fundamental differences](https://blog.ton.org/six-unique-aspects-of-ton-blockchain-that-will-surprise-solidity-developers) between TON and the EVM, testing between the two platforms is not fundamentally different.
 All of the above approaches appeared on Ethereum at one point or another.
 And all of them practically disappeared - except two - the last two.

-1. Testnets were once popular on Ethereum (funny names like Ropsten, Rinkeby and Goerli) but turned out to be a bad tradeoff between convenience and realism - they're slow and often more difficult to work with than mainnet (some wallets aren't compatible) and useless for integration tests with other contracts (eg. your contract interacts with somebody else's token) because nobody bothers to maintain up-to-date versions of their projects on testnet.
+1. Testnets were once popular on Ethereum (funny names like Ropsten, Rinkeby and Goerli) but turned out to be a bad tradeoff between convenience and realism - they're slow and often more difficult to work with than mainnet (some wallets aren't compatible) and useless for integration tests with other contracts (e.g. your contract interacts with somebody else's token) because nobody bothers to maintain up-to-date versions of their projects on testnet.

 2. Local desktop versions of the entire blockchain, like [Ganache UI](https://trufflesuite.com/ganache/), proved to be too slow for unit tests and ineffective for integration tests (for the same reason as testnets).
 They also don't play nicely with [CI](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration).
 People often confuse [ganache-cli](https://github.com/trufflesuite/ganache) with a local blockchain, but it is actually a bare-bones EVM implemented in JavaScript.